paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/participation.md

 1. Extract imported blocks from `ViewChange`
 1. for each imported block:
-  1. Extract the associated dispute _runtime_ events
+	2. Extract the associated dispute _runtime_ events
-  1. for each runtime event:
+	3. for each runtime event:
 		1. Store vote according to the runtime events to the votesdb via `VotesDBMessage::StoreVote`
+		1. iff: result is `AlreadyPresent`
+			1. nop
+		1. else iff: result is `DoubleVote`
+			1. send `X::DoubleVote` to the overseer
-  	1. iff vote is new
+		1. else iff: result is `Resolution`
+			1. start timeout for late messages
-	  1. add event to transaction events
+			1. add `DisputeVote` event to transaction events

-The `VotesDB` is then responsible for emitting `Detection`, `Resolution` or `Timeout` messages.

-#### Detection

-The first negative vote will trigger the dispute detection.
+			1. craft unsigned transaction with transaction events
+			1. add to transaction pool via `submit_and_watch`

-1. Receive `DisputeParticipationMessage::DisputeDetection`
+		1. else:
+			1. iff: result is `Detection`
 				1. Request `AvailableData` via `RecoverAvailableData` to obtain the `PoV`.
-1. Call `ValidateFromChainState` to validate the `PoV` with the `CandidateDescriptor`.
+				1. Call `ValidateFromChainState` to validate the `PoV` with the runtime logic
-  1. Cast vote according to the `ValidationResult`.
+			1. else iff: result is `Resolution`
+				1. start post resolution timeout
+			1. else iff: result is `Stored`
+				1. nop

+			1. add `DisputeVote` event to transaction events
+			1. craft unsigned transaction with transaction events
-  1. Store our vote to the `VotesDB` via `VotesDBMessage::StoreVote`
+			1. add to transaction pool via `submit_and_watch`

 #### Resolution